RicciFlowing/8-puzzle/README.md

 root = PuzzleNode.new(data: puzzle)

 Start using one of search algorithms (with an upper bound of searched configuration of 2000):

 puts BreadthSearch.new(root: root).find(2000)
 puts HeuristicSearch.new(root: root).find(2000)

+The Shuffle module is in option to shuffle a sorted puzzle.
+The first parameter is the starting puzzle, the second argument is the number of shuffling steps.

+The shuffle module creates always a solveable puzzl.
+This is important as a random puzzle has a good chance to have no solution.

+puzzle = Puzzle.new(positions: [1,2,3,4,5,6,7,8,nil], dimension: 3)
+puzzle2  = Shuffle.shuffle(puzzle, 15)